Weakly Inhomogeneous models for the Low-Redshift Universe: The Lifshitz-Khalatnikov quasi-isotropic solution for low-redshift Dark Energy universes

-\\ is verified.\\ However, a condition must be imposed also on the pure spatial part of \ref{eq:equation3.9}, and it may be done by introducing the \emph{scale of the perturbation}, that may be derived from the equation : \\
+However, a condition must be imposed also on the pure spatial part of \eqref{eq:equation3.9}, and it may be done by introducing the \emph{scale of the perturbation}, that may be derived from the equation: